vmallet/ida-plugins/README.md

 * [NoVmpy](https://github.com/wallds/NoVmpy): Proof of Concept, IDA integration of a static devirtualizer for VMProtect x64 3.x. powered by VTIL.<br>
 _Updated: 2023 04 22 &nbsp;&nbsp; Language: Python_

-* [NSIS Reversing Suite](https://github.com/isra17/nrs/): NRS is a set of Python libraries used to unpack and analysis NSIS installer's data.
-It also feature an IDA plugin used to disassembly the NSIS Script of an installer.<br>
+* [NSIS Reversing Suite](https://github.com/isra17/nrs): NRS is a set of Python libraries used to unpack and analyse NSIS installer's data.
+It also features an IDA plugin used to disassemble the NSIS Script of an installer.<br>
 _Updated: 2022 07 20 &nbsp;&nbsp; Language: Python_

 * [obfDetect](https://github.com/mcdulltii/obfDetect): A plugin to automatically detect obfuscated code and state machines in binaries.<br>